typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/lines-between-class-members.md

 ## Rule Details

 This rule extends the base [`eslint/lines-between-class-members`](https://eslint.org/docs/rules/lines-between-class-members) rule.
-It adds suport for ignoring overload methods in a class.
+It adds support for ignoring overload methods in a class.

 See the [ESLint documentation](https://eslint.org/docs/rules/lines-between-class-members) for more details on the `lines-between-class-members` rule.